grimme-lab/qc2-teaching/doc/apps-ex.rst

 3. Tabulate your results and plot the total energies versus the cardinal number of the basis set for each method (*e.g.* with ``gnuplot``).

 4. Discuss your findings with respect to the basis set superposition error (BSSE) and the basis set incompleteness (BSIE).

-Which methods can be considered as converged towards the basis set limit when used with a quadruple-|zeta| basis?
+5. Which methods can be considered as converged towards the basis set limit when used with a quadruple-|zeta| basis?
+Is this expected from theory?

 .. hint::